cnr-ibba/nf-treeseq/README.md

 **Main pipeline steps:**

-1. **Input Processing**: Reads PLINK binary files (.bed/.bim/.fam) and applies sample filtering and SNP quality control
+1. **Input Processing**: Reads PLINK binary files (.bed/.bim/.fam) and applies sample filtering and SNP quality control (est-sfs/tsinfer approach).
+Start from VCF files for all the other methods.
-2. **Format Conversion**: Converts PLINK data to VCF format using `plink`
-3. **Variant Normalization**: Normalizes ALT/REF alleles and validates chromosome sizes against reference genome using `bcftools`
+2. **Variant Normalization**: Normalizes ALT/REF alleles and validates chromosome sizes against reference genome using `bcftools`
-4. **Imputation & Phasing**: Imputes missing genotypes and phases haplotypes using Beagle
+3. **Imputation & Phasing**: Imputes missing genotypes and phases haplotypes using Beagle
-5. **Ancestral Allele Inference**: Determines ancestral alleles via one of four methods (reference, major allele, `est-sfs`, or custom)
+4. **Ancestral Allele Inference**: Determines ancestral alleles via one of 5 methods (reference, major allele, `est-sfs`, or custom for the `tsinfer` approach; skip for `threads` approach)
-6. **Tree Sequence Generation**: Creates tree sequence files using `tsinfer` with inferred ancestral states
+5. **Tree Sequence Generation**: Creates tree sequence files using `tsinfer` with inferred ancestral states or `threads` directly from phased haplotypes.

 ## Background

 This pipeline is designed to infer _Tree Sequences_ from population genetic data, providing a compact and efficient representation of genealogical relationships across the genome.
-Tree sequences, as implemented by the `tskit` library and inferred by `tsinfer`, offer a powerful framework for population genomic analyses by encoding coalescent histories along the genome.
+Tree sequences, as implemented by the `tskit` library can be inferred by `tsinfer` and `threads`, and offer a powerful framework for population genomic analyses by encoding coalescent histories along the genome.

-The pipeline accepts PLINK binary genotype files (.bed/.bim/.fam format) as input, where all samples of interest are contained within a single file set.
-The workflow performs the following key transformations:
+The pipeline accepts PLINK binary genotype files (.bed/.bim/.fam format) or VCF files as input, where all samples of interest are contained within a single file set.

-1. **Quality Control & Filtering**: Applies PLINK-based SNP filtering (e.g., `--geno` for missing rate) and sample selection (via `--keep` file)
-2. **VCF Conversion**: Transforms PLINK binary format to VCF, enabling integration with modern genomic tools
-3. **Allele Normalization**: Uses a reference genome to correct ALT/REF allele designations and validate chromosome coordinates via `bcftools norm`
-4. **Imputation & Phasing**: Employs Beagle to fill missing genotypes and resolve haplotype phase, which are critical prerequisites for accurate tree sequence inference
-5. **Tree Sequence Inference**: Runs `tsinfer` to reconstruct ancestral recombination graphs (ARGs) from phased haplotypes

 A key requirement for `tsinfer` is the specification of ancestral alleles at each variant site.
 The pipeline offers flexible approaches to meet this requirement,